 Do you have Fitness Off Days?
 It happens to the best of us.
 A few great weeks of following your fitness and nutrition plan and then—BANG—life happens.
 A late night out with friends, a last-minute business trip, a sick child at home, or something as simple as a bad mood can derail you.
-Maybe you missed your fitness session or you simply don’t have the energy (or desire) to prepare a healthy meal.
+Maybe you missed your fitness session, or you don’t have the energy (or desire) to prepare a healthy meal.
 Regardless, you’re having an “off” day.

 Sometimes an off day is just that: one day off track.
-You wake up the next morning back to being motivated and focused on your goals.
+You waked up the next morning back to being motivated and focused on your goals.
 Other times, it may take several days to regain your fitness mojo.
 Off days can be vicious—but they can also be stopped.

 1. Change the Internal Conversation

 We have been conditioned to harp on our mistakes and gloss over our successes.
 It’s time to change the internal conversation and pay more attention to the things that bring us confidence so that we can continue to live a fun, healthy, and energetic life.

 In life, it often says that the person who wins is usually the person who can help best recover from errors.
 People who have learned to identify their mistakes, but instead of dwelling on them, they quickly learn from them and move on.
 They also take the time to pat themselves on the back for all of their achievements, both big and small.

 When life gets in the way of sticking to your training or nutrition plan, take one minute for positive personal reflection.
 Identify the key things you could do better next time to prevent this off day.
 Then, focus on at least one achievement you have already made that day (or perhaps yesterday).
 Use your past success to give you the confidence and energy you need to make your very next meal or training session a positive one.